Prabhashie/iress/README.md

     This file contains the implementation and testing for the IRESS Toy Robot Coding Challenge.

 Folder and file structure (iress/submission/):
+    classes: Contains the class files for the OOP implementation.
     libs: Contains the libraries required to execute the program.
 At the moment, provides logging capability.
     src: Source codes for the implementation.
 Contains a non-OOP approach and a OOP approach.
     tests: Test files for the functionality.